 - Income taxes Tax provisions are based on enacted or substantively enacted laws.
 Changes in those laws could affect amounts recognized in profit or loss both in the period of change, which would include any impact on cumulative provisions, and future periods.
 Deferred tax assets, if any, are recognized to the extent it is considered probable that those assets will be recoverable.
 This involves an assessment of when those deferred tax assets are likely to reverse. - Fair value of stock options and warrants Determining the fair value of warrants and stock options requires judgments related to the choice of a pricing model, the estimation of stock price volatility, the expected forfeiture rate and the expected term of the underlying instruments.
-Any changes in the estimates or inputs utilized to determine fair value could have a significant impact on the Company's future operating results or on other components of shareholders' equity.
+Any changes in the estimates or inputs utilized to determine fair value could have a significant impact on the Company's future operating results or on other components of shareholders' equity. - Capitalization of development costs and their amortization rate Development costs are capitalized in accordance with the accounting policy.
+To determine the amounts earmarked for capitalization, management estimates the cash flows which are expected to be derived from the asset for which the development is carried out and the expected benefit period.

-Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three months ended March 31, 2018 and 2017
+Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and six months ended June 30, 2018 and 2017